lucas34/SwiftQueue/README.md

         .addTag(tag: "tweet") // To cancel base on tag .delay(inSecond: 1) // delay before execution
-        .deadline(date: deadline) // Will be canceled after a certain date
+        .deadline(date: deadline) // Will be canceled after a certain date .persist(required: true) // See persistence section
-        // TODO .internet(required: true) // Only run if the device is connected.
-        .persist(required: true) // See persistence section
         .with(params: "Hellow World") // Add custom params .retry(max: 5) // Number of retires if the job fail